 The Supreme Court continued efforts to provide speedier trials, reduce judicial malfeasance, increase judicial branch efficiency, and raise public confidence in the judiciary.
 It continued to implement guidelines to accelerate resolution of cases in which the maximum penalty would not exceed six years in prison.
-On August 30, the legislature signed Republic Act 11459 into law, creating 150 new judge-at-large positions to help ease the backlog of cases.

 The constitution provides for the right to a speedy, impartial, and public trial.
 Trials were generally public, but not timely, and judicial impartiality was widely questioned.
 The law requires that all persons accused of crimes be informed of the charges against them and grants rights to counsel, adequate time to prepare a defense, and a speedy and public trial before a judge.
 No criminal proceeding goes forward against a defendant without the presence of a lawyer.
 The law presumes defendants are innocent.
 They have the right to confront witnesses against them, be present at their trial, present evidence in their favor, appeal convictions, and not be compelled to testify or confess guilt.
 The court may appoint an interpreter if necessary.
-If the court’s interpreter makes serious mistakes, a party can challenge the interpretation.
+If the court’s interpreter makes serious mistakes, a party may challenge the interpretation.
 The government generally implemented these requirements, except for the right to a speedy trial.

 Although the law provides that cases should be resolved within three months to two years, depending on the court, trials effectively had no time limits.
 Government officials estimated it took an average of five to six years to obtain a decision.
-In November 2018 a court found former first lady Imelda Marcos guilty of graft from cases dating back to 1991.

 Authorities respected a defendant’s right to representation by a lawyer, but poverty often inhibited access to effective legal counsel.
 The Public Attorney’s Office, which reports to the Department of Justice, did not have the necessary resources to fulfill its constitutional mandate and used its limited resources to represent indigent defendants at trial rather than during arraignments or pretrial hearings.
 During pretrial hearings courts may appoint any lawyer present in the courtroom to provide on-the-spot counsel to the accused.